“Excellent and comprehensive training course. I will definitely refer to what I've learned and received. ”

 The PPF looks to bring in a Trustee Panellist on all underfunded cases to more efficiently project manage pension schemes that are in PPF assessment.
 For members, continuity is important.
-If we were appointed at this stage and the scheme later entered the PPF, there would be no need to change trustee again at what can be a particularly scary time for members.
+If we were appointed at this stage (or when the pension scheme sponsor is in distress) and the scheme later entered the PPF, there would be no need to change trustee again at what can be a particularly scary time for members.

 Client: pottery manufacturer pension scheme with over £200 million in assets and 7,000 members